 The Saijo Laboratory (Biomedical Imaging Group, Graduatre School of Biomedical Engineering, Tohoku University) is challenging to expand the world of life phenomena visible with ultrasound while taking advantage of the safety, real-time, and probability of ultraosund imaging.

 More detailed spatio-temporal variability of flow in the body, clearer images of capillary network of tens of microns, clearer images of structural changes inside living cells, and instantaneous images of the three-dimensional structure of blood vessels.

-Mr. Naoya Kanno, a second year doctoral student at our laboratory, received the Encouragement Award at the 62nd Annual Meeting of the Japanese Society pf Ultrasonography, Tohoku Region.
+Mr. Riku Suzuki, a second year master student at our laboratory, received the Encouragement Award at the 64th Tohoku Region Meeting of the Japanese Society of Ultrasonography.